google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/common-notification-patterns.md

 return an absolute URL if the string passed in is relative (i.e. '/' will become 'http://<Site Origin>/').

-We make the URL absolute so we can match it against the window URL's later on.
+We make the URL absolute so we can match it against window URL's later on.

       const urlToOpen = new URL(examplePage, self.location.origin).href;

-Then we get a list of the "WindowClients", which are the list of currently open tabs / windows (remember these are tabs for your origin only).
+Then we get a list of the `WindowClient` objects, which are the list of currently open tabs and windows.
+(Remember these are tabs for your origin only.)

       const promiseChain = clients.matchAll({
         type: 'window',
         includeUncontrolled: true
       })

-The options passed into `matchAll` just inform the browser that we only want to search for "window type" clients (i.e. just look for tabs and windows.
-Exclude web workers).
+The options passed into `matchAll()` just inform the browser that we only want to search for "window type" clients (i.e. just look for tabs and windows, and exclude web workers).
-`includeUncontrolled` is to search to tabs that aren't controlled by the service worker this code is running in.
-Generally, you'll always want this to be true when using the API for looking for windows to focus.
+`includeUncontrolled` is to search  tabs that aren't controlled by the service worker this code is running in.
+Generally, you'll always want `includeUncontrolled` to be true when calling `matchAll()`.

 We capture the returned promise as `promiseChain` so that we can pass it into `event.waitUntil()` later on, keeping our service worker alive.

-When the `matchAll()` promise resolves, we iterate through the returned window clients and compare the clients URL to the URL we want to open.
-If we find a match, we need to focus that client, which will bring that window to the users attention.
+When the `matchAll()` promise resolves, we iterate through the returned window clients and compare their URLs to the URL we want to open.
+If we find a match, we focus that client, which will bring that window to the users attention.
 Focusing is done with the `matchingClient.focus()` call.

-If we can't find a matching client, we open a new window, same as the previous section.
+If we can't find a matching client, we open a new window, same as in the previous section.

       .then((windowClients) => {
         let matchingClient = null;